 A juxtaposition of traditional and modern methods.

-Much of northern Morocco supports rainfed winter grain crops.
+Much of northern Morocco supports rainfed winter grain.

 Here, near Meknes, the straw is built into barnlike stacks.

 You can find combines and tractors, but you can also find donkeys.

 There are old waterwheels, to, like this one near Meknes.